jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function then calculates various metrics by comparing the ground truth and predictions.
 These metrics include the number and percentage of datapoints where both models are right, one model is right, both models are wrong, and the predictions are the same or different.

-The function logs the calculated metrics and saves a donut plot visualizing the comparison between the models.
+The function logs the calculated metrics and saves a donut plot visualizing the comparison between the models' predictions.
 The plot shows the number of datapoints where both models are right, one model is right, and both models are wrong.
 It also shows the breakdown of both wrong predictions into cases where the predictions are the same or different.

 If an output directory is specified, the plot is saved in that directory with a filename based on the names of the models.